Skip Navigation

 Small changes in how we operate our offices also have a positive impact on the planet.

 • We continued to adapt our internal collaboration and reporting processes to use digital tools instead of paper.
-One such change to our printing process initiated in 2020 is expected to eliminate more than 100 tons of paper use annually.

 • The majority of our Associates receive electronic paychecks, which reduces paper use.